Executive Branch (club): Reception

 No government official should be assisting a business associate in their financial interest.
 It is unfair and there is a lack of transparency when people are interacting with Trump administration officials in an expensive private club that other people cannot access.”

-Eric Lipton of the New York Times told CNN that the club is "effectively a Mar-a-Lago in D.C.", referring to the controversial way that Trump has used his home and resort at Mar-A-Lago to meet with politicians and businesspeople in private.
+Eric Lipton of the New York Times told CNN the club is "effectively a Mar-a-Lago in D.C.", referring to the controversial way that Trump has used his home and resort at Mar-A-Lago to meet with politicians and businesspeople in private.

-Democratic senator Adam Schiff said that the club is a place “for insiders, for investors and billionaires to directly line the pockets of the first family, sending a message as clear as day to anyone who wants to do business in the United States: If you want to be with Trump, you’ve got to pay the cover charge.”
+Democratic senator Adam Schiff said that the club is a place "for insiders, for investors and billionaires to directly line the pockets of the first family, sending a message as clear as day to anyone who wants to do business in the United States: If you want to be with Trump, you've got to pay the cover charge."
 Malik responded to this by saying Schiff's claims were "ridiculous" and asking, "Where are all the media stories accusing clubs designed for Democrats of peddling influence?"